Digital Transformation of Radiology

 What will the future of imaging look like?

 Technology has opened doors to improve and support healthcare and we believe radiology has a major role to play in making medicine more precise and shaping care delivery.
-Two key trends in radiology that we already see today and believe will be extremely relevant in the times to come are remote service and AI-driven solutions.
+Innovative technologies such as artificial intelligence (AI), robotics, and automation are crucial enablers for expanding precision medicine, transforming care delivery, and improving patient experience at your institution.

-Healthcare will increasingly be more broadly provided through remote services, not only to help reduce the risk of infectious diseases like COVID-19 or to be more efficient, but also making it more convenient for the patient.
+Patients around the world need to have access to high quality solutions that are affordable.
+But care delivery also needs to be accessible.
+And for this, we need to expand the reach with pathbreaking technologies, intelligent solutions and simplified infrastructure.
+Finally, bringing convenient ways to deliver care is crucial for improving access to care.
+Healthcare will increasingly be more broadly provided through remote services, not only to respond to the demands of infectious diseases like COVID-19, but also to make healthcare in general more efficient and convenient for patients.
 New approaches allow healthcare professionals to remotely interact with patients along the entire patient pathway from monitoring, to diagnosis, to therapy.
 In addition, remote services connect healthcare professionals to make expertise accessible and enable collaborative decision-making.

 Will AI take over imaging and replace radiologists?